coin-or/Sonnet/src/SonnetWrapper/ReadMe.txt

 -------------------

-The SonnetWrapper library consists of C++/CLI wrappers around native C++ classes of various COIN projects.
+The SonnetWrapper library consists of C++/CLI wrappers around native C++ classes of various COIN-OR projects.
 The main purpose of the SonnetWrapper library is its use in the overall Sonnet library (see there).